Guiding Eyes for the Blind: First 9 weeks

-9 weeks-18 months
+9 weeks – 18 months

 After the dog reaches anywhere from 7–9 weeks, they are then matched with a volunteer Puppy Raiser screened by GEB.
 During this period, the dogs go through training that could be classified as extended socialization.
 The puppy raisers take the dogs home and teach them how a guide dog is supposed to interact with the outside world.
-At this time, more commands are introduced, including: "stand", "down", "stay", "touch", "back", "heel" and "close".
-Dogs must also learn to keep calm, ignore distractions, and obey their masters in all situations.
-During this time the dogs learn how to greet other people and how to interact with different social settings.
-The raisers are encouraged to take the dogs to as many different places as they can to introduce them to new experiences, as long as the dog is ready them.
-Raisers must take care not to ask too much of the dog or go too fast with the training procedures.
+More commands are introduced to the dog, including "stand", "down", "stay", "touch", "back", "heel" and "close".
+Dogs also learn to keep calm, ignore distractions, and obey their owners in a variety of situations.

+During this time, the dogs learn how to greet other people and how to interact with different social settings.
 To keep track of a dog's progress as well as their training and their raisers, GEB has puppy classes for the raiser/dog pairs.
 At these classes, the training methods are enforced and the raiser and dog get to practice the commands in a controlled environment.
-GEB also provides veterinary care for the dogs without cost to the raiser.
-Another set of volunteers that are involved in a dog's life at this point and time are called "puppy sitters".
-Puppy sitters are just like raisers in many ways.
-They go through the same training and oftentimes attend the puppy classes as well, but do not keep the dog with them for 18 months like raisers.
-Puppy sitters will often take puppies for a period of time and expose the puppy to their social group, which is often different from that of the puppy raiser.
-This way, the dogs get a wider variety of exposure to different things.
+GEB also provides veterinary care for the dogs.
+During this time, other volunteers will take care of the dogs for a short period of time, exposing them to different environments.

 Multi-generational fostering

-A 2011 multi-generational volunteer dog foster program at Atlantic Shores in Virginia Beach, Virginia, one of the first programs of its type in the nation, brings together qualified retirement community residents and elementary school students.
-The foster puppies live with selected senior citizens in the Atlantic Shores retirement community, where the dogs have early exposure to elevators, sidewalks, ramps, wheelchairs, and sliding doors—elements that mirror the conditions in the second phase, when dogs receive 18 months of formal training.
-At the retirement community, the puppies are integrated into normal everyday resident activities and will be featured in special events focused on the puppies.
-Beginning at age 11 weeks, the puppies also go out to local elementary schools, where classes instruct students about the guide dog service and proper interaction with guide dogs.
-Students also create their own reporting segments and follow the progress of the guide dogs via in class broadcasts on the schools' television feeds.
+A 2011 multi-generational volunteer dog foster program at Atlantic Shores in Virginia Beach, Virginia, brought together qualified retirement community residents and elementary school students.
+The foster puppies lived with selected senior citizens in the Atlantic Shores retirement community, where the dogs had early exposure to elevators, sidewalks, ramps, wheelchairs, and sliding doors—elements that mirrored the conditions in the second phase, when dogs receive 18 months of formal training.
+Beginning at 11 weeks of age, the dogs went out to local elementary schools, where classes instructed students about the guide dog service and proper interaction with guide dogs.
+Students also created their own reporting segments and followed the progress of the guide dogs via class broadcasts on the schools' television feeds.